Communities in Norfolk County, Ontario: St. Williams

 St. Williams (42.667354°N 80.415201°W) is a small hamlet and fishing community in Norfolk County.
 The lakeside community is located 30 minutes south of Pinegrove.
 St. Williams is about 30 minutes from both Simcoe and Tillsonburg.
 It is a village with a population of approximately 400 people.

-Backus Mill is located close by and it is popularized as being one of the only mills left standing after the War of 1812.

-Tourists can enjoy Backus, just outside St. Williams on the way to Port Rowan, all year round with hiking, sledding, camping and discovering the history of the mill.
-A railroad line once passed through St. Williams but was decommissioned in the 1990s.
-Their public school was closed in the early first decade of the 21st century and their grocery store became a mini-mart.
-There was also an old folks' home that was shut down and the old fire hall that is an antiquated building in St. Williams.

-Summer vacation properties are seen on the southern end of the main street after winding down the hill.
-A modest beach is located near the vacation houses along with a pier for docking small boats.
-Swimming is possible from July to early September.
-By the year 2020, St. Williams will experience cable television and Internet speeds that are roughly comparable to Delhi's Internet speeds thanks to an underground cable system that will hook up communities like Langton, Port Rowan and Courtland into the world of reliable broadband Internet.
+T

 Teeterville

 Teeterville (42.94568°N 80.443869°W) is a hamlet southwest of Vanessa.
 The main attraction of this town is the Teeterville Pioneer Museum.
 Agriculture is the main industry and commerce is very limited.
 There is also a public elementary school in the hamlet.

-The Teeterville Pioneer Museum is a museum devoted to pioneer life in the 19th century.
-It includes antique farm equipment as well as home and garden tools.

 Turkey Point

 Turkey Point (42.681047°N 80.332289°W) is a village in the former township of Charlotteville in what is now Norfolk County, Ontario.
 It is located on Long Point Bay south of Highway 24 on Regional Road 10, southwest of Simcoe.
 The village is also home to MacDonald Turkey Point Marina.

 This community is referenced in the Three Dead Trolls in a Baggie song which was titled "The Toronto Song" as being terrible along with Sarnia.

 John Graves Simcoe visited this area in 1795 and suggested that a settlement be laid out.
 Settlement began soon after that, and by 1800, law courts were being held here.